elmar-hinz/Ext/README.md

 ext upload 'topsecret' 'just a bugfix release'
 ```

-Now the user is set to ext_emfconf.php.
+Now the user is set to `ext_emconf.php`.
 The next time you can do:

 ```sh
 ext show